ga-wdi-boston/w1_ruby_assessment_basics/readme.md

 Question 2:
 The value of variable e is 3
-The value of variable f was originally cast as a Fixnum with a of 9, but was later cast as a boolean (FalseClass).
+The value of variable f is 9.
 The value of variable g is 12 being the sum of the original value of variable e (3) and f (9)

 Question 3: